Otomatyk/YourBackgroundEverywhere/README.md

 - :art: Customisable, change opacity of the background, and active reading mode as you want !
 - :handshake: Easy to contribute or modify local, less than 200 lines of Javascript.

+## Installation
+First, you need to install this repo, on this page, follow the instructions given in the blue `Code` button.
+Go the `YourBackgroundEverywhere/insert_your_background_here` folder, and read `README.txt` to find out how to the change the default background.

+After it, you have to "pack" the extension, to do so, open your in your browser chrome://extensions, edge://extensions ... ect or click on the top-right corner button (The puzzle piece) > `Manage extensions`.
+Then, active the Developper Mode, the button should be in one of the top corners.
+Press `Load unpacked` and select the `YourBackgroundEverywhereExtension` folder.

 ## How do I contribute ?
-If you have found a bug, a performance issue, a suggestion or just a question, you can submit an Issue.
+If you have found a bug, a performance issue, a site where the extension doesn't work or if you've a suggestion, you can submit an Issue.
 Add a tag in the title such as (Bug) or (Feature) then describe your problems/idea.

 Star the project help me a lot ⭐ !